5T33Z0/Clover-Crate/ACPI/Xtra_Enabling_XCPM_on_Ivy_Bridge_CPUs/README.md

 ## Requirements

 * System with a 3rd gen Intel Core CPU (Codename **Ivy Bridge**)
-* Tools: Terminal, ssdtPRGEN, Plist Editor, MaciASL
+* Tools: Terminal, ssdtPRGEN, ProperTree, MaciASL
 * SMBIOS for Ivy Bridge CPUs: `iMac13,1`/`iMac13,2` for Desktops and `MacBookPro9,x` or `MacBookPro10,x` for Laptops
 * Boot-arg `-no_conmpat_check` to run Big Sur and newer on unsupported Hardware